-Opening a bank account in Thailand is usually fairly easy.
-ATMs are widely available and expats that stay in the country for a longer time can apply for local credit.
+Banks in Thailand are modern, reliable and easily accessible, and English-speaking personnel can be found in most main branches.
+Opening a bank account in Thailand is also a straightforward process.
+ATMs are widely available, and expats who stay in the country for a longer time can apply for local credit.

 Money in Thailand